 Individuals wishing to take part in the Research & Travel Supplements Program must be currently supervised by a GlycoNet Network Investigator.
 Trainees must finish the exchange and/or the conference before completion of their degree program or tenure.
 Both Canadian and international students are eligible.

 For applicants who are interested in research exchange, the exchange site must be an academic institution or government lab inside or outside of Canada.
-For applications who are interested in attending a conference/workshop, the conference/workshop site must be glyco-focused and cannot be used for the Canadian Glycomics Symposium, nor the GlycoNet Annual General Meeting.
+For applicants who are interested in attending a conference/workshop, the conference/workshop must be glyco-focused and cannot be for the Canadian Glycomics Symposium, nor the GlycoNet Annual General Meeting.

 A maximum of two applications from the same lab will be supported each year, and applications must align with one of GlycoNet’s research themes.